Understanding Income Tax in the UK

 Common Misunderstanding: Income Tax Bands

-How Income Tax Bands Work
+How Income Tax Bands Work (England, Wales, NI)

-The UK uses a progressive tax system, which means:
+The UK uses a tiered tax system:

 - First £12,570 of income